Home Accessibility: A Growing Trend

 You can do this in stages

 You can complete some of the simpler modifications over time without being too involved or expensive; like switching door knobs and light switches and adding additional lighting for safety.
 While comprehensive, this list does not cover all considerations when determining if your home is accessible enough to age in.
 Even if you think you’re years away from needing home modifications, it’s good to plan ahead and know what you need to do for when that time comes.
-This is just another benefit of a Friends Life Care membership – for more information you can reach us at 215-628-8964 or visit us here.
+This is just another benefit of a Friends Life Care membership – for more information you can reach us at 215-628-8964, visit us here, or download our Safer Home Study Checklist.